0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Reel/Reel.md

 The guide talks about using an `exe` file.
 We cannot do so because of `Applocker`.

-We know this because was mentioned that the user has set up hash rules for multiple file types:
+We know this because it was mentioned that the user has set up hash rules for multiple file types:

 ![Applocker-docx](Applocker-docx.jpg)